hernandezj1/XMLCit/README.md

 ## Additional Functions descriptions

 4.  __AddVIAF__
-      This function adds an attribute with the VIAF ( Virtual International Authority File) number of the cited text.
-To do this it searches the first 4 words of the citation in the VIAF database using the selenium webdriver.
+      This function adds an attribute with the <a href='https://viaf.org/'>VIAF</a> (Virtual International Authority File) number of the cited text.
+To do this it searches the first 4 words of the citation in the VIAF database using the __selenium__ webdriver.

-      Additional Requirements:
+      *Additional Requirements:*
         This function will need a filepath argument to be filled in directing the fucntion to find a chromedriver executable file to run the __selenium__ webdriver.
 This version of the function only works with the Chrome web browser.
 Future updates shall expand to the Firefox webdriver.